Nuxt 3 integration

 npx nuxi init nuxt3-app-vue-i18n

-We will have run the above command, it will be created Nuxt 3 initial project with the following directory structure:
+Once we have run the above command, the created Nuxt 3 initial project will have the following directory structure:

 cd nuxt3-app-vue-i18n